ETCLabs/sACN/docs/pages/using_source.md

 ```
 <!-- CODE_BLOCK_END -->

+The initial setting for sync universe can also be specified with the universe configuration's
+optional sync_universe setting.

 ## Changing Preview Flag, Universe Priority, or Source Name

 The preview flag, universe priority, and/or source name can be changed at any time using the
-appropriate Change function, followed by a call to Update Values to transmit the changes to the network.
+appropriate Change function.
+This will also update the data being sent on the network and reset
+transmission suppression.

 <!-- CODE_BLOCK_START -->
 ```c